 Aside from the impacts of additional marine debris itself, there is the possibility of debris carrying coastal Japanese species to North American coasts.
 The two docks together had hundreds of Japanese species and tens of thousands of individuals attached, alive, and some reproductively active.
 Many of the species were not known previously from North America and have the potential to invade coastal ecosystems.
 For example, species of sea stars, hydroid , mussels and fish collected from tsunami debris have been confirmed as non-native to the Pacific coast of North America.

-As a result of generous funding from the Government of Japan, through its Ministry of the Environment (MoE), PICES has initiated a new project to investigate the impact of tsunami-generated marine debris.
-The goal of Project ADRIFT (Assessing the Debris-Related Impact of Tsunami) is to assess and forecast the effects of this debris, especially those related to non-indigenous species (NIS) and potentially invasive species on ecosystem structure and function, the coastlines, and communities of the west coast of North America and Hawaii, and to suggest research and management actions to mitigate any impacts.
+The overall project goal was to assess and forecast the effects of debris generated by the tsunami that followed the 2011 Great East Japan Earthquake (termed Japanese Tsunami Marine Debris or JTMD), especially those related to non-indigenous species (NIS), on ecosystem structure and function, the coastlines, and communities of the Pacific coast of North America and in Hawaii, and to suggest research and management actions to mitigate any impacts.

 The project focuses on three main areas of research: